 At the Plumb on Tuesdays at 6PM or Wednesdays at 1PM.
 Needlers of all skills and ages share, support and chat, new members welcome.

-At the Plumb on Monday, 9/9 at 2PM.
+At Plumb on Monday, 2/10 at 2PM.
 Regional self-led support group for individuals with MS; held in handicapped accessible ground floor meeting room, new members welcome.

-At the Branch on 12/6 at 1PM.
-Crooked Letter, Crooked Letter by Tom Franklin will be discussed.
-Next month's selection will be An Invisible Thread by Laura Schroff and Alex Tresniowski.
-Books available at the Huntington Branch Library.
+At the Branch on 4/4 at 1PM.
+The Jefferson Key by Steve Berry will be discussed.
+Next month's selection will be The 19th Wife by David Ebershoff.
+Books are available at the Huntington Branch Library.

 At the Plumb on Mondays at 6PM (except for Columbus Day).
 Help your child (Gr.
 K – 4) with reading skills using the new common core curriculum: Sequencing, Predicting, Contrast and Comparison, Character Traits, Setting, Inference, and Personal Connections.
 Monday evenings can be so much fun AND secretly educational with school librarian Miss Kathi, sharing fun filled, educational weekly themes for story and discussion, plus make-and-take projects to reinforce skills.
 Drop in, no registration.
 Sign up in the children’s department for reminder email notices.

-At the Plumb on Mondays at 10:30AM (except for Columbus Day).
+At the Plumb on Mondays at 10:30AM.
 A themed drop-in story and craft time for kids 1-5 years old and their caregivers, with Freeze Dance and ever popular Do Re Mi.

-At the Plumb on Saturday, 10/5 at 2PM.
-Drop in for construction fun for kids 1-12 years and their caregivers; the library provides Legos and Duplos – a monthly theme provides the challenge, kids provide the imagination!
+At the Plumb on Saturday, 3/22 at 2PM.
+Drop in for construction fun for kids 3-12 years and their caregivers; the library provides Legos and Duplos – a monthly theme provides the challenge, kids provide the imagination!
 All Lego and Duplo creations go on display in the Children’s Department until the next club meeting.
+Library building blocks cannot go home, and please do not bring any of your personal kits from home.

 At the Plumb on Saturday, 9/21 at 1:45PM.
 Teens 13-18 drop in for crafts, cooking, and other activities; call 203-924-9461 for details, or just stop in and be surprised!